natefaubion/purescript-routing-duplex/README.md

   { "Home": G.noArgs
   , "Profile": path "profile" (string segment)
   }

+-- for the repl
+instance showRoute :: Show Route where show = genericShow
 ```

 With our codec in place we can parse browser locations (strings) into our routing data type: